dolthub/dolt/README.md

 * *Decentralized*.
 If I give you a copy of my database, you and I can modify our copies disconnected from each other, and come back together and merge our changes efficiently and correctly days, weeks, or years later.

 - *Incomplete*.
-This is a beta software.
-Major features like queries, concurrency, and GC are not yet implemented.
+This is a somewhere between alpha and beta software.
+We are fairly confident in the core format, but major features like queries, concurrency, and GC are not yet implemented.
+Please keep a separate backup of data outside of Noms until we reach 1.0.

 ## Setup